danielkucera/esp-arduino-ebus/README.md

 ## MQTT support
-**Warning: The current implementation does not support TLS encryption.
-The MQTT server should therefore be run in a secure environment!**

-### MQTT configuration
+By setting the MQTT server IP address / hostname, MQTT support is activated.
 At the configuration web page you can set
 - server IP address or hostname
 - user name
 - password

+**Warning: The current implementation does not support TLS encryption.
+The MQTT server should therefore be run in a secure environment!**

 ### MQTT interface
-The device's MQTT **root topic** begins with ebus/, followed by the last 6 characters of its MAC address as a unique device ID and a trailing slash.
-For e.g. `ebus/8406ac/`.
+- The device's MQTT **root topic** begins with ebus/,
+- followed by the last 6 characters of its MAC address as a unique device ID
+- and a trailing slash.
+- Example root topic: **`ebus/8406ac/`**.

 Basic device data, settings and various counters are published regularly.

 The following topics are available on every device.